 - Tomorrow's Professor #97: Graduate Student Mentoring - It's not the Same as Advising

 This article emphasizes the importance of having a mentor (if not more than one) in addition to advising.
 It describes a program at Oklahoma State University that has good ideas for those interested in mentoring.

 This is an excerpt from a series of guides by the Committee on Science, Engineering, and Public Policy (COSEPUP) (more info) .
 The series includes guides on responsible conduct of research, careers in science and engineering, and mentoring.

 On undergraduate research

-- The Council on Undergraduate Research (more info) offers workshops and has several publications related to involving undergraduate students in meaningful research experiences.
+- The Council on Undergraduate Research ( This site may be offline. ) offers workshops and has several publications ( This site may be offline. ) related to involving undergraduate students in meaningful research experiences.